A Women’s Art Expo 2022

-Join us for AWAE on Thursday, October 14th, and Friday, October 15th, 2021.
-The Marshall Gallery presents this first annual expo featuring the work of accomplished women artists.
+Join us for AWAE on Thursday, October 14th, and Friday, October 15th, 2022.
+The Marshall Gallery presents this second annual expo featuring the work of accomplished women artists.
 Their beautiful work will be on display for the public to experience.

 Beginning at 5pm we will have our exceptional artists live painting and exhibiting their work.